 Self-care might include exercising, eating a nutritious diet, spending time in nature, and occasionally pampering yourself.
 We may all have responsibilities and things that we need to do, but we should usually strive not to neglect ourselves.
 Even small acts of self-care can help, such as relaxing while listening to a favorite song, stepping outside to get some sunshine, or being intentionally aware of what you’re grateful for.

-When worry, anxiety, or panic is no longer a temporary feeling
+Anxiety and panic disorder: When worry is no longer a temporary feeling

 Alternatively, anxiety might prompt unexplained feelings of irritability, as well as physical symptoms, potentially including sweating, headaches, an upset stomach, dizziness, shortness of breath, inability to stand without support, and insomnia.